 A clearer legal framework has been introduced to better manage parole breaches.

-Community Corrections have clearer authority to impose penalties for less serious parole breaches, such as reporting late or missing a program session.
+Community Corrections have clearer authority to impose penalties for less serious parole breaches, such as failing to report.
 Penalties are targeted at addressing the cause of the breach and can include imposing curfews, or directing an offender to submit to increased reporting or drug and alcohol testing.

 Issues of repeated non-compliance are escalated to the SPA, which can impose more severe sanctions, such as up to 30 days home detention, electronic monitoring or a return to custody.